justinhe16/assassins_emailer/README.md

 To run, just enter **python assassins.py** into terminal and watch as all your members are slowly emailed and assigned.

 ## Troubleshooting

+Here is a list of problems you may run into.
+If you are a developer, feel free to send me a push request with edits on this section if you run into different kinds of problems that would be good for FAQ!

+### Authentication does not work

+You entered in your email correctly and everything, but it still won't let you authenticate :(.
+The key here is to go to your email provider's settings and you must allow low-security applications to access your mailbox.
+Additionally, you may have to turn on other functions/disable some security functions in your emailer to successfully authenticate through the python script.

+### You are not using Gmail

+If you are not using gmail, you will need to change the SMTP server settings on line 34 of assassins.py.
+You need to find the necessary host and port values of your email service provider (a quick google) and replace line 34 accordingly.

 ## Contributing